ThisIsDjonathan/daily-stoic-alexa-skill/README.md

 ┃&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;┗ 🎧 `2.mp3`<br>
 ┃   ┗ 📂 english <br>
 ┃&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;┗ 🎧 `366.mp3`<br>

+Note: After generating all audios I noticed some were too quiet.
+To not generate all again I increased the volume for the portuguese audio files.
+This is done in the `make-it-louder.py`.

 ## The Alexa Skill 🤖
 The Alexa Skill is a Flash Briefing skill created in the [Alexa Developer Console](https://developer.amazon.com/alexa/console) that will consume our JSON feed API hosted on AWS.